bizzfuzz/CHOP-comprehensive-hospital-outcome-prediction-system/CPORP-pitch.md

 Provide training sessions for healthcare professionals and administrators on how to interpret and act on the model’s predictions, ensuring effective implementation.
 Success Metrics:

-## Prediction Accuracy
+## Post-Project Action Plan
 - Measure the accuracy of the model’s predictions in terms of patient outcomes (e.g., recovery time, complications) and resource needs (e.g., staff hours, bed occupancy).

+- User Adoption and Satisfaction: Gather feedback from healthcare professionals and administrators on the usability and effectiveness of the CPORP Model, aiming for high levels of adoption and satisfaction.

 - Resource Utilization Efficiency: Evaluate the efficiency of resource allocation by comparing resource usage before and after implementing the CPORP Model, with a focus on reducing waste and shortages.

-- Patient Outcome Improvement: Track key patient outcome indicators, such as complication rates, recovery times, and patient satisfaction, to assess the impact of the model on patient care.

-- Compliance with Regulations: Ensure that all data handling and processing activities meet legal and ethical standards, with no breaches of patient confidentiality or privacy.

-- User Adoption and Satisfaction: Gather feedback from healthcare professionals and administrators on the usability and effectiveness of the CPORP Model, aiming for high levels of adoption and satisfaction.